Axon Optics vs FL-41

 The Jura is a classic frame shape that's been worn since the 1950s and it's one of the lighter styles we offer.
 The 54mm lens is large for light coverage while the spring hinges give it a snug-but-not-too-tight fit.
 This is a narrow-medium frame and will fit most women and also men with narrower faces.Shop Jura

 Acetate all around, featuring a blue Havana hue.
 Perfect for the office or a night out.Shop Boss

 Lens Spectrum Comparison

-Green light has been shown to be beneficial to migraineurs which is why green therapeutic lights are now on the market.
+Green light has been shown to be soothing to migraineurs.

 FL-41 on the other hand, reduces some blue light while blocking green light, even though green light can be soothing.

 1. Good, P A, et al. “The Use of Tinted Glasses in Childhood Migraine.”
 Headache, U.S. National Library of Medicine, Sept.
 1991, www.ncbi.nlm.nih.gov/pubmed/1960058

 2. Hoggan, Ryan N, et al. “Thin-Film Optical Notch Filter Spectacle Coatings for the Treatment of Migraine and Photophobia.”
 Journal of Clinical Neuroscience : Official Journal of the Neurosurgical Society of Australasia, U.S. National Library of Medicine, June 2016, www.ncbi.nlm.nih.gov/pubmed/26935748